MikeLvd/quote-manager-system-for-woocommerce/README.md

-# 🧾 Quote Manager System For WooCommerce
+# 🧾 Quote Manager System for WooCommerce

-A powerful custom WooCommerce plugin to generate detailed product offers for your clients, including internal pricing analysis and advanced price handling.
+A custom WooCommerce plugin designed to streamline the process of creating, managing, and sharing product quotes with your clients.
+Empower your business with granular pricing controls, advanced internal metrics, and easy quote generation.

 ---

-## ✨ Features
+## ✨ Key Features

-- 🔍 **AJAX Product Search** by title or SKU
+- 🔍 **AJAX Product Search**
+  Quickly search products by their title or SKU for faster quote creation.

-- ✍️ **Manual Product Entry** with full price controls
+- ✍️ **Manual Product Entry**
+  Add custom products or services with full flexibility over pricing.

-- 🧾 **Dynamic Pricing Fields**:
+- 🧾 **Dynamic Pricing Options**
-- 📄 **Send Quote to customer via email with predefined email message**:
+  Easily manage and display:
   - List Price (Excl.
 VAT)
-    - Discount (%)
+  - Discounts (% or fixed)
   - Final Price (Excl.
 VAT / Incl.
 VAT)
-    - Total Row Calculation
+  - Total Row Calculations.

-- 📥 **VAT toggle option** (include/exclude in quote)
+- 📥 **VAT Toggle**
+  An intuitive toggle to include or exclude VAT rates in quotes.

-- 📸 **Image from Media Library or URL**
+- 📸 **Custom Product Images**
-- 📄 **Internal Information Panel** with automatic calculation of:
+  Add images via WordPress Media Library or from external URLs for polished and professional quotes.

+- 📄 **Detailed Internal Metrics**
+  View internal-only data, including:
-    - Cost (with or without VAT)
+  - Product Cost (Excl. & Incl.
+VAT)
   - Markup (%)
   - Margin (%)
-    - Profit summary per item and total
+  - Per-item and total profit summary.

-- 📤 Save quotes in admin with all quote data
+- 📧 **Email Integration**
+  Send quotes directly to customers via email with customizable email templates.

+- 📤 **Save and Revisit Quotes**
+  Every quote is saved in the system for easy access and retrieval.

-- 📄 Ready for PDF/print output
+- 📄 **PDF & Print Output**
+  Generate professional and ready-to-print PDFs for quotes.

 ---

-## 🚀 Installation
+## 🚀 Installation Guide

+1. **Download or Clone**
-1. Download or clone this repository.
+   Download the plugin from this repository or clone it using Git.

+2. **Upload Files**
-2. Upload the plugin folder to your `/wp-content/plugins/` directory.
+   Upload the plugin folder to your `/wp-content/plugins/` directory.

+3. **Activate the Plugin**
-3. Activate it from the **Plugins > Installed Plugins** section in WordPress admin.
+   Go to **Plugins > Installed Plugins** in your WordPress admin panel and activate the plugin.

+4. **Start Creating Quotes**
-4. Go to **Customer Quotes > Add New** to create your first quote.
+   Navigate to **Customer Quotes > Add New** to build your first quote.

 ---

 ## 🛠️ Requirements

-- WordPress 5.6+
+- WordPress 5.6 or higher
-- WooCommerce 8.0+
+- WooCommerce 8.0 or higher
-- PHP 7.4+
+- PHP 7.4 or higher (PHP 8.x recommended for better performance)

 ---

-## 🧪 Development Notes
+## 🧪 Development and Code Insights

-- The plugin is fully extensible and built following WordPress and WooCommerce standards.
+- **Custom Post Type**
-- Data is saved as meta on a custom post type called `customer_quote`.
+  Quotes are built using a custom post type called `customer_quote`, allowing seamless integration with WordPress infrastructure.

-- Uses `wc_get_price_including_tax()` and product meta `_wc_cog_cost` for accurate profit metrics.
+- **Data Persistence**
+  Quote data is stored in post meta, ensuring compatibility with WordPress's core database structure.

+- **Tax Calculation**
+  Utilizes WooCommerce helper functions like `wc_get_price_including_tax()` to ensure pricing accuracy.
+Cost price adjustments and profit margin calculations use the `_wc_cog_cost` meta field.

+- **Standards and Extensibility**
+  Adheres to WordPress and WooCommerce coding standards, enabling easy extension and customization.

+### 🔧 Potential Code Enhancements
+- **PDF Library Options**
+  Explore better alternatives to existing libraries (e.g., [TCPDF](https://tcpdf.org) or [DOMPDF](https://github.com/dompdf/dompdf)) for improved PDF generation performance and styling.

+- **Hooks and Filters**
+  Expand the use of WordPress `actions` and `filters` to let developers customize workflows (e.g., modifying email content or dynamic fields).

+- **AJAX Enhancement**
+  Implement debounce or rate-limiting mechanisms to optimize AJAX product searches for large WooCommerce stores.

+- **Customizable Quote Templates**
+  Provide options for users to upload or customize their quote designs (e.g., adding logos, different styles, etc.).

+- **REST API Support**
+  Add REST API endpoints to allow integrations with third-party systems.

+- **Multilingual Compatibility**
+  Integrate multilingual support with plugins like WPML or Polylang.

 ---

-## 📌 Roadmap / To-do
+## 📌 Roadmap & Future Enhancements

-- [ ] Add metabox for predefined quote terms and conditions with edit ability
-- [ ] Add quote version mechanism for tracking quote changes like products removed/added
-- [ ] Add an quote status mechanism (e.g., draft, sent, accepted, rejected) with ability for customer to accept/reject via custom link and signature
+- 🌐 **Multilingual Support**
+  Add native integration for translations in customer-facing quotes.

+- 🤝 **Bulk Quote Generation**
+  Enable creation of quotes for multiple customers simultaneously.

+- 📜 **Advanced Reporting**
+  Build reporting dashboards to view revenue and performance based on saved quotes.

+- 🔄 **Integration with WooCommerce Orders**
+  Add the ability to convert a customer quote directly into a WooCommerce order.

+- 🖼️ **Enhanced Template Builder**
+  Develop a drag-and-drop builder for customizing the look and feel of quotes.

 ---

 ## 🧑‍💻 Author

-Developed by [Mike Lvd]
+Developed with care by **[Mike Lvd]**.
+For inquiries or support, feel free to reach out.

 ---